dlab-berkeley/Python-Fundamentals/README.md

 The DataHub downloads this repository, along with any necessary packages, and allows you to run the materials in a Jupyter notebook that is stored on UC Berkeley's servers.
 No installation is necessary from your end - you only need an internet browser and a CalNet ID to log in.
 By using the DataHub, you can save your work and come back to it at any time.
 When you want to return to your saved work, just go straight to [DataHub](https://datahub.berkeley.edu), sign in, and you click on the `Python-Fundamentals` folder.

-If you don't have a Berkeley CalNet ID, you can still run these lessons in the cloud, by clicking this button:
+If you don't have a Berkeley CalNet ID, you can still run these lessons in Binder, which is another cloud-based option.
+Click this button:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dlab-berkeley/Python-Fundamentals-Pilot/HEAD)

-By using this button, you cannot save your work unfortunately.
+Note: Using Binder, you unfortunately cannot save your work.

 # About the UC Berkeley D-Lab